-Dreamed up by surfers Peter Troy, Vic Tantau and Alan Reid, the museum opened in December 1993 with the support of Surfing Australia, the Torquay surf industry, and the Geelong Regional Commission.
-From the beginning, it’s been a place to commemorate Australian surfers and their achievements, as well as showcasing Australia’s deeply ingrained surf culture through exhibitions and memorabilia.
+Dreamt up by surfers Peter Troy, Vic Tantau and Alan Reid, the museum opened in December 1993 with the support of Surfing Australia, the Torquay surf industry and the Geelong Regional Commission.
+From the beginning, it’s been a place to commemorate Australian surfers and their achievements, as well as showcasing the country’s deeply ingrained surf culture through exhibitions and memorabilia.

-School groups across years Prep to Year 12 can take part in the ANSM Education Program and the public can participate in group tours, as well as education-based or casual walking tours of Bells Beach – one of the best surfing destinations in the world.
-This weekend take a break and discover just why ‘life’s a beach,’ at the Australian National Surfing Museum.
+School groups from prep to year 12 can take part in the ANSM Education Program, while the public can participate in group tours, as well as education-based or casual walking tours of Bells Beach – one of the best surfing destinations in the world.
+This weekend, take a break and discover just why “life’s a beach” at the Australian National Surfing Museum.

 Connect with like-minded people on our premium trips curated by local insiders and with care for the world